hynek/svcs/README.md

 - unifies **cleanups**,
 - and allows for **easy health** checks across *all* resources.

-No global mutable state necessary (but possible for extra comfort).
+No global mutable state is necessary – but possible for extra comfort.

 <!-- end-pypi -->

 ## Low-Level Core API

-You're unlikely to use the core API directly, but it's good to know what's going on underneath.
+You're unlikely to use the core API directly, but knowing what's happening underneath is good to dispel any concerns about magic.

-*svc-reg* has two important concepts:
+*svc-reg* has two essential concepts:

 A **`Registry`** allows to register factories for certain types.
 It's expected to live as long as your application lives.